pluto-the-lost/unicoord/readme.md

 # train the model
 scu.train_unicoord_in_adata(adata, epochs=100, chunk_size=20000, slot = "cur")

-# use the model to predict another dataset
+# use the model to predict another dataset,
+# expression matrix in bdata should also be log1p(TP10k)
 scu.predcit_unicoord_in_adata(bdata, ref = adata)

 # save the model with the training dataset